vdaas/vald/docs/overview/architecture.md

 - [Kubernetes](https://kubernetes.io/)

     To easily scale and manage Vald, we deploy and run Vald on [Kubernetes](https://kubernetes.io/).
     Vald takes all of the advantages of using Kuberenetes.
     For more details please read the next section.

 - [Helm](https://helm.sh/)

-Helm help you to deploy and configure Vald.
+    Helm helps you to deploy and configure Vald.
     Vald contains multiple components and configuration�.
     Helm helps us to manage those manifest and provides a better and easy way to deploy and configure Vald.

 - [NGT](https://github.com/yahoojapan/NGT)

     NGT is one of the core component of Vald.
-    NGT is a super fast vector search engine used by Vald to guarantee the performance of Vald.
+    NGT is a super fast vector search engine used by Vald to guarantee the high performance of Vald.

 ### Concept